jornbergmans/thehours/setTheme.md

 - Checks for the current Hour
 - Sets variable theHour to one of the four possible settings
-- Query feh to grab a wallpaper from the right folder?
-- Run getTheme for the correct colors to use?
+- Run getTheme for the correct colors to use
+- Run the feh command generated for the theme to set wallpaper
-- Set the colorscheme returned from getTheme to the specified outputs:
+- Pull the required config from its subfolder to the theme folder / live config for:
+	* conky
 	* gtkrc
 	* openbox
-	* terminal
-	* conky
+	* terminal?